ManiacalLabs/BiblioPixel/doc/features.rst

 * It has drivers for almost every popular LED strip, and many other lights.

-* Lighting projects can be put together without any programming...
+* Lighting Projects can be put together without any programming...

 * ...and it's easy to reuse projects...

-* ...but if you program, it's also easy to write your own Animations, Controls, Drivers and Layouts in Python.
+* ...but if you program, it's also easy to write your own Animations, Controls, Drivers and Layouts in Python,

+* ...or there's a Project Builder to let you experiment from the command line.

 * There's a fast and free `WebGL visualizer <http://simpixel.io>`_ driver,